 When shooting at higher temperatures, cool the films in the fridge before taking them outside.
-You can minimize the heat by letting the photo process in cooler surroundings, like an air-conditioned room or an insulated bag or beneath a cold beverage can (be careful to avoid moisture!).
+You can minimize the heat by letting the photo process in cooler surroundings, like an air-conditioned room, an insulated bag, or beneath a cold beverage can (be careful to avoid moisture!).

-Impossible films are sensitive to light after leaving your camera.
-Immediately shield the photo from light as it gets ejected from the camera, the first 10 seconds are crucial, otherwise they will be overexposed.
+Impossible films are sensitive to light, especially during the development process.
+Immediately shield the photo from light as it is ejected from the camera.
+The first 10 seconds are especially crucial, otherwise photos will emerge overexposed and lacking contrast.

 There is a simple way to perfectly protect your photos from light: the Impossible Film Shield.
 Whether you have a standard 'box type’ 600 or SX-70 camera, an Image/Spectra camera or a folding SX-70 or SLR 680, you can buy an Impossible Film Shield to match.
 Once fitted to your camera, the Film Shield uncurls over the top of each photo as it ejects from the camera, shielding it from light.

 As an alternative to a Film Shield, you can also use the film dark-slide (the black cover that ejects first when you insert a new film pack into your camera) to cover the photos immediately after they eject from your camera.